-A former employee has filed a claim before the Employment Tribunal (England and Wales) on 13 January 2023 against MUS(EMEA).
-The grounds of the claim relate to direct discrimination (race and/or religion), unfair dismissal, victimisation and dismissal as a result of making protected disclosures.
+A former employee has filed a claim before the Employment Tribunal (England and Wales) on 13 January 2023 against MUS(EMEA) and separately, in the High Court against MUS(EMEA) on 24 June 2024.
+The grounds of the Employment Tribunal claim relate to direct discrimination (race and/or religion), unfair dismissal, victimisation and dismissal as a result of making protected disclosures and in the High Court claim relate to breach of contract.
 The Claimant seeks compensation for all losses incurred and aggravated damages.
-MUS(EMEA) is robustly defending the claim and does not anticipate settlement of the claim.
-It is early in the litigation process which makes it difficult to predict outcomes with certainty.
+MUS(EMEA) is robustly defending the claims and does not anticipate settlement of the claims.
 As of today, it is not probable that there will be an outflow of economic benefit which can be measured reliably.

 In addition to the matters noted above, from time to time we are required to provide information to regulatory authorities in connection with enquiries on a range of matters.
-The outcome of these enquiries may result in an outflow of economic benefits, however none of these matters are at a stage where an estimate of outflow, if any, can be reliably measured.
+The outcome of these enquiries may result in an outflow of economic benefits, where an estimate of outflow, if any, can be reliably measured the company will raise a provision.